yenh-cs/yenh-cs.github.io/README.md

 * Consider setting up alerts or triggers to notify stakeholders if the model's performance starts to degrade.

 15. **Maintenance**
-* As new data becomes available or as the environment changes, it may be necessary to update the model to ensure it continues to provide accurate predictions.
+* As new data become available or as the environment changes, it may be necessary to update the model to ensure it continues to provide accurate predictions.
 Maintenance involves updating the model's training data, retraining the model, and updating its hyperparameters as needed.
 It is important to regularly evaluate the model's performance and make adjustments to ensure it remains accurate and relevant over time.
 * Consider using automated pipelines to handle data updates and model retraining, which can save time and improve efficiency.

+&nbsp;
+_________________
 &nbsp;

 #### **A Comprehensive Template For Regression Problem**
 1. **Data Preprocessing**
 * Remove any duplicate records.